guard/listen/README.md

 * Specs suite on JRuby and Rubinius aren't reliable on Travis CI, but should work.
 * Windows and \*BSD adapter aren't continuously and automatically tested.
 * OSX adapter has some performance limitations ([#342](https://github.com/guard/listen/issues/342)).
-* Ruby 1.9.3 is no longer maintained (and may not work with Listen) - it's best to upgrade to Ruby 2.2.2.
+* Ruby < 2.2.x is no longer supported - upgrade to Ruby 2.2 or 2.3

 Pull requests or help is very welcome for these.